All Episodes

 Well, why doesn't it feel right?

-Why didn't it feel right?
+Why doesn't it feel right?

 You've got more people today doing better than they ever dreamed they would be doing.